botswin/PerimeterX-Privacy-Research/README.md

 - **[readable](readable)** - Step-by-step analysis methodology for academic understanding

 ### Research Documentation
-- **[payload.md](payload.md)** - Educational documentation of fingerprint collection techniques for security research purposes
+- **[payload.md](payload.md)** - Educational documentation of fingerprint collection techniques for privacy and security research purposes

 ----------

 ## Research Methodology

-This educational repository provides insights into browser fingerprinting collection patterns for **authorized security research**.
+This educational repository provides insights into browser fingerprinting collection patterns for **authorized privacy and security research**.
 The analysis methodology demonstrates techniques used in **controlled academic environments** for understanding web security mechanisms.

 **Note:** All research materials are intended for **educational and authorized testing purposes only** in compliance with applicable laws and institutional guidelines.